lcarcaramo/docker-erlang-otp/README.md

 2. Build the image.
 `docker build -t script-image image .`

-3. Run a container using the image.
+3. Run a container using the image that you just built.
 `docker run --name script-contianer script-image`

 # License